provenance-io/docs/running-a-node/running-a-node-1/securing-a-validator.md

 ---
 description: >-
-  The following provides recommendations to best secure a validator on the provenance network
+  The following provides recommendations to best secure a validator on the Provenance Blockchain network
 ---

 # Securing a Validator

 Validators are the most important nodes in the network.
 They require a level of security that ensures that they are highly available and protected at every level.
-The following will review the recommended network architecture to ensure the provenance network validators are protected.
+The following will review the recommended network architecture to ensure the Provenance Blockchain network validators are protected.
 This review is patterned after the official [Tendermint Documentation](https://docs.tendermint.com/master/nodes/validators.html) where additional information may be found.

 ## Recommended Network Architecture

 ![](../../.gitbook/assets/securing-provenanced-validator-2-%20%281%29.png)

-The above network diagram is the recommended architecture to follow when building out your provenance nodes and validator.
+The above network diagram is the recommended architecture to follow when building out your Provenance Blockchain nodes and validator.
 This can be done in a cloud environment such as AWS, GCP, Azure, within an on premise data center. or a combination of both.
 The idea of this infrastructure will be further detailed below but conceptually it is required to protect the validator by leveraging multiple layers of network security.

 ### Network Security \(Firewall\)

-The provenance network leverages two different ports by default the P2P port and the RPC port and should be considered when opening necessary firewall rules.
+The Provenance Blockchain network leverages two different ports by default the P2P port and the RPC port and should be considered when opening necessary firewall rules.

 **P2P**